jamesbaxter0424/CD_Final/README.md

 This is an interactive creation system combining Hand Gesture Drawing and Generative AI (Stable Diffusion).

 The project aims to explore the iterative creation process between human hand drawing and AI generation: starting from hand-drawn sketches, AI generates images, and then users "harvest" local textures from the generated images to convert them into new "brushes/stamps" for the next round of creation.
-I'm testing the running of the coderabbit.
+I'm testing the running of the coderabbit.It seems worked!

 [![Watch the Demo](https://img.youtube.com/vi/sKjc2r9NwXE/maxresdefault.jpg)](https://youtu.be/sKjc2r9NwXE)